 We need to document the rationales from the questions above.
 Ensure that each why is captured, understood, and illustrated with examples form the business.
-Take this document, in printed form (not hanging out in the aether as a verbal argument) back to the executive sponsor, or decision executive, or steering team, or decision review boards, or whomever you call it and ask them for their help.
+Take the document, in printed form (not hanging out in the aether as a verbal argument) back to the executive sponsor, or decision executive, or steering team, or decision review boards, or whomever you call it and ask them for their help.

 Most sponsors will ask the project managers, analysts, and other team members at some time or another “Do you need my help for anything?”
 What they are asking you is NOT if you want them to do your job for you.
 They are asking, have you reached an impasse that you are unable to reconcile.
 Now is the time for escalation.
 This is the type of help they are asking about.

 Guest what they do to arrive at an answer?
 They use the holarchial questions mentioned above, typically with greater insight and understanding about the connectivity of various projects, than we might have in our own little box.
 They look at the arguments and ask to what extent does each support the project objectives (ie, reason for the meeting), the program objectives (ie, reason for the project), the business unit objectives (ie, reason for the program or initiative), and the enterprise objectives (ie, reason for the business units).
 The holarchy is indispensable for resolving arguments, and to help facilitators prevent scope creep during their meetings.